Dick H. Guinn: Early career and World War II

 Following the period of training, VF-94 embarked for South Pacific in early 1945, where it was attached to the aircraft carrier USS Lexington in mid-June 1945.
 Guinn took part in the air support operations at the end of Battle of Okinawa and attack on Japanese garrisons on Wake Island, Honshu and Hokkaido.
 His squadron then began with the preparation for Invasion of Japan.
 He was decorated with Air Medal for these actions.

 On July 24, 1945, Guinn led his division of eight Hellcats during the Attacks on Japanese Naval Anchorage, Kure, Honshu.
 He skillfully piloted his aircraft in a determined attack against Japanese cruiser Aoba docked in the harbor and despite heavy anti-aircraft fire from enemy warships and ground installations, he scored a direct hit on the fantail of the ship with a 2,000 lb bomb, which contributed to the sinking of that vessel.
-For this act of valor, Guinn was decorated with Navy Cross, the United States military's second-highest decoration awarded for valor in combat.
+For this act of valor, Guinn was decorated with the Navy Cross, the United States military's second-highest decoration awarded for valor in combat.

 Four days later, Guinn led his Flight of Hellcats during the attack on Oi Airfield, Honshu and scored direct hit with a heavy caliber bomb, which destroyed a large hangar.
 He also destroyed two aircraft on the ground by strafing and directed his flight in destroying of two other hangars by bomb and eleven parked aircraft by rockets.
 For this meritorious achievement, Guinn received his second Air Medal.

 Following the Surrender of Japan and cancellation of the Invasion of Japan, Guinn was appointed Air Plot officer aboard the aircraft carrier USS Lexington.
 He also received Navy Presidential Unit Citation for merits of Lexington and all subordinated units (including his squadron) during the final stages of the War.
-Guinn was promoted to temporary rank of Lieutenant commander retroactive to July 20, 1945.
+Guinn was promoted to temporary rank of lieutenant commander retroactive to July 20, 1945.